rmp15/cdc_population_monthly_infer/README.md

 note: a_03 contains a look-up of FIPS Codes which have been changed over time to be consistent over time.

-Data for Vintage 2020 downloaded from CDC Wonder at <https://wonder.cdc.gov/bridged-race-population.html> Instructions on downloading raw files from link above: Download for each year as .txt file in two sexes (F, M) by sex, age group, state, county
+Data for Vintage 2020 downloaded from CDC Wonder at <https://wonder.cdc.gov/bridged-race-population.html>

+## Instructions on downloading raw files from link above:

+1. By sex and age group: Download for each year as .txt file in two sexes (F, M) by sex, age group, state, county
+2. By race/ethnicity: Download for each year as .txt file in two sexes (F, M) by sex, race/ethnicity, state, county

-Data preparation (data_prep) list:
+## Data preparation (data_prep) list:

 a_01_prepare_raw_population_data - initial processing to get from downloaded raw files to something that can be loaded